HKUST-Aerial-Robotics/VINS-Mono/README.md

 ## 7. Licence
 The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.

 We are still working on improving the code reliability.
-For any technical issues, please contact Tong QIN <tong.qin@connect.ust.hk> or Peiliang LI <pliap@connect.ust.hk>.
+For any technical issues, please contact Tong QIN <tong.qinATconnect.ust.hk> or Peiliang LI <pliapATconnect.ust.hk>.

-For commercial inquiries, please contact Shaojie SHEN <eeshaojie@ust.hk>
+For commercial inquiries, please contact Shaojie SHEN <eeshaojieATust.hk>